Artist’s Rendering (Distressed, Relaxed) & Choreographies of Resistance

 AXENÉO7 is proud to present two new solo exhibitions by artists David Court (New York) and Rehab Nazzal (Ottawa / Bethlehem) and to invite you to a special opening reception with a conference by Canadian artist Anne Macmillan who will discuss her work and recent residency at the Banff Center for Arts and Creativity.
 We are also eager to unveil the latest edition of HB magazine, which contains more than a dozen artists who approach the subject of structure in their practice of contemporary drawing.

 Artist’s Rendering (Distressed, Relaxed)

-In his installation Artist’s Rendering (Distressed, Relaxed), which references in part the industrial heritage of La filature where AXENÉO7 is now located, David Court questions “What structure of feeling is at work in the factory’s reclaimed look?
-What is the makeup of the factory?
-What form of work is fabricated there?
-What mutilated humanity is a part of the work?
-What body of work, showing itself breaking down, showing what it feels like—looks like—to be undone, to see only in fragments?”.
+In his installation Artist’s Rendering (Distressed, Relaxed), which references in part the industrial heritage of La filature where AXENÉO7 is now located, David Court questions “What structure of feeling is at work in the factory’s reclaimed look?”.
+For the full version of Court's text, click here.

 Choreographies of Resistance